La Perouse Circuit Walk to Cape Banks

 The red lines represent short side trips to various landmarks.

-Map and route of the La Perouse walk
+Map of the La Perouse Walk

 1. Congwong Beach